sarbal/howdoI/workflows/howtos_ase.md

 # Genotypes
 ## Create a personal genome
+Using gtgtools to keep a haploid version.
+Insert only the homozygous alternate SNPs/indels (ie markes as 1/1 in the VCF file).

+Other tools exist to do this, such as WASP.

 ## Use the reference genome
 ### With a genotype
 ### Without a genotype